Fairport Historical Museum

 The Architect & Funding

 Fairport resident, Henry Martin, an architect in the firm of Wiard and Martin, designed the library.
-His wife Helen Martin was the active head of the library during WWII and continued to work there until the early 60's.
-In the depression years of the early 30’s funding was scarce for public buildings.
+His wife, Helen Martin, was the active head of the library during WWII, and continued to work there until the early 1960s.
+In the depression years of the early 1930s funding was scarce for public buildings.
 Robert Douglas, philanthropist and founder of Fairport's Pectin Company, gave 500 shares of Pectin stock to build the Library.
 After the stock market crash in 1929, the stock wasn't worth enough to build the library.